 • drive the amazingly scenic Leh – Srinagar Highway

 • discover the monastery villages of Uleytokpo & Basgo

 • soak up the relaxing ambience of Dal Lake in Srinagar

 Day 1 Delhi

 Arrival Day.
 We meet at 6pm for a short tour briefing before dinner.

 We have a half day sightseeing tour of New Delhi this morning visiting Humayans Tomb, Rajpath and the Bangla Sahib Gurudwara.
 This afternoon relax by our hotel’s swimming pool, take a massage or get some retail therapy.

 Day 3 Shimla

-We take a morning express train to meet the World Heritage Toy Train.
-We spend several hours on this famous mountain railway, experiencing many of the 864 bridges and 102 tunnels, before transferring the rest of the way by vehicle, arriving in Shimla late afternoon.
+We take a morning express train to meet the World Heritage Toy Train for a 5 hour journey on this famous mountain railway, travelling over 864 bridges and through 102 tunnels, arriving in Shimla late afternoon.

 Hotel: Clarkes Hotel